Pl-M/zim-bookmarksbar-plugin/README.md

 This is a plugin for Zim-wiki program (http://zim-wiki.org/).
 This plugin can be used in Zim 0.63/0.65.
-If you find any bugs, please let me know.

-As of zim 0.64 BookmarksBar plugin is part of Zim.
-Here is an updated version.

 ### What is new
 * A new option to change maximum number of bookmarks is available from the plugin settings.